 As its name suggests, overlaying involves adding a new layer of shingles on top of the old roof.
 It’s easier to do and is less labor intensive than a complete tear-off.
 More importantly, it’s less expensive due to the shorter construction period required by the roofers.
-Overlaying is a good method if you need a new roof immediately and if the main structures holding your roof are still relatively intact.
+Overlaying with extra layers of shingles is a good method if you need a new roof immediately and if the main structures holding your roof are still relatively intact.

 Keep in mind that while there are some instances where an overlay is a more practical choice, it’s not necessarily the better choice.
-Overlaying is like putting a BAND-AID® on the roof; it addresses the existing concern, but it doesn’t really improve the condition of the roof.
+Overlaying with extra layers of shingles is like putting a BAND-AID® on the roof; it addresses the existing concern, but it doesn’t really improve the condition of the roof.
 This is why your new roof needs to be still structurally intact for a successful overlay.

 In addition, remember that laying down a new layer of shingles adds extra weight on your roof that your home may not be able to support.
 Always have a roofer do an inspection of your roof if you are considering an overlay.

 Finally, look at overlaying only as a temporary fix.
 The new layer of shingles won’t last as long as they should since they’re laid over the old roof.
 This process can also trap heat between the layers.
-Overlaying can address the immediate effects of a storm-damaged roof, but a more long-term solution is required to address underlying problems, such as leaks.
+Overlaying with extra layers of shingles can address the immediate effects of a storm-damaged roof, but a more long-term solution is required to address underlying problems, such as leaks.

-As one of the top local roofing companies, Stapleton Roofing is ready to assist you with all of your roofing needs.
+As one of the top local roofing companies, Stapleton Roofing is ready to assist you with all of your roofing needs and help you determine when to overlay a roof or when to replace it.
 You may reach us at (602) 562-4991 or (602) 833-7663 (ROOF) for more information on our services.
 We are local roofers in Peoria, Scottsdale and Paradise Valley, AZ.